ai4nicu/list-neonatal-algs/editing_instructions.md

 ### Step 1: Find the file
 1. Go to the project URL on GitHub (something like `github.com/ai4nicu/list-neonatal-algs`).
-2. In the file list, click the folder(s) until you find the Markdown file (often named `README.md`).
+2. In the file list, click on the Markdown file `README.md`.

 ### Step 2: Open the editor
 1. Click the file name to view it.